 Additionally, doctors will use a colonoscopy to screen for possible polyps and cancers.
 Screening is the process of testing for conditions, even when there are no symptoms present.
 The good thing about screening is that they can find diseases at early stages when a doctor has a better chance of curing the disease.

 Doctors will likely recommend screening for issues in the colon and rectum after patients get to the age of 50.
-Generally speaking, patients are one to colorectal cancer if:
+Generally speaking, patients are prone to colorectal cancer if:

 - They are male